petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-2-deploying-liferay/liferay-deployment-options.md

 Learn more about the Liferay PaaS and working with its cloud infrastructure tools in the [Liferay Cloud documentation](https://learn.liferay.com/web/guest/w/liferay-cloud/index).

 While Liferay PaaS takes care of the cloud infrastructure and core platform updates, you'll still need to handle Liferay DXP upgrades, patch implementation, and security hotfix application.
-All of this maintenance and management can still represent a hefty overhead that Clarity is not interested in.
+All of this maintenance and management represents overhead that Clarity is not interested in.

 Finally, let's evaluate Liferay SaaS.